 You are responsible for removing snow from your property and ensuring you have adequate space in your driveway for any cars that will be parked there in any season.

-Per Colorado law snow may never be blown, shoveled or plowed into the road.
-You must have adequate snow storage space on your own property as well as spaces to park any vehicles on your property.
+Per Colorado law, snow may never be blown, shoveled, or plowed into the road.
+You must have adequate snow storage space on your property as well as spaces to park any vehicles on your property.
 Failure to do so creates a dangerous situation for everyone and will be reported to the authorities and will result in a fine from the HOA.

-Please see the Snow Conditions tab for information about plowing of the roads.
+Please see the Snow Conditions tab for information about plowing the roads.